rokucommunity/brighterscript/docs/plugins.md

 ## Plugin API

 Plugins are JavaScript modules dynamically loaded by the compiler.
-Their entry point is a required `initPlugin` function.
+Their entry point is a required default object following the `CompilerPlugin` interface and exposing event handlers.

 To walk/modify the AST, a number of helpers are provided in `brighterscript/dist/parser/ASTUtils`.